-Google has said on several occasions that adding a keyword to the structure of the URL IS a Google ranking factor, albeit a tiny one.
-In further comments, they confirm that the position of the keyword comes secondary to that, but nevertheless still makes a difference.
+Google has said on several occasions that adding a keyword to the URL structure is a ranking factor, albeit a tiny one.
+In further comments, they confirm that the keyword’s position comes secondary to that but nevertheless still makes a difference.

 As usual, Google comments that it is better to focus on new content rather than what keywords are in the URL.

 What do we mean by Keywords at the beginning of an URL?

 An URL (Uniform Resource Locator) is the standardized naming convention for addressing documents online.

 There are several different parts of the URL.
 While a full explanation is outside the scope of this article, you can see some basic information about the URL structure in the following diagram:

 The following image shows a truncated URL in the Google search results, but because the keywords were placed at the beginning of the URL, they are still visible:

 Will adding keywords near the beginning of the URL improve your Google rankings?